robbiesymonds/Chatter/README.md

 ## 💬  Exporting Messenger

-I'll leave it up to you figure out how to download your data from Facebook.
+Once you [download your data from Facebook](https://www.facebook.com/dyi) (I recommended deselecting everything except Messenger and choose low-quality media for fastest processing).
 The files you are looking for are named `message_[X].json`, these will be uploaded to the app. (at the time of writing this is how Facebook gives it to you).

 > Note: No data is stored anywhere on Chatter, it's all in-browser.
 This also goes for the sentiment analysis, which is done offline thanks to the [AFINN-165](http://www2.imm.dtu.dk/pubdb/pubs/6010-full.html) to keep your data secure (at the expense of complexity).